Postmastectomy Tattooing with David Allen

 Using design principles to influence a viewer… by diving into each principle, direct examples are given to show how scarring and dimpling can be concealed or visually consolidated.
 This is applicable to all type of scarring, altered shapes, and/or cover-ups.
 This also includes placement ideas and sizing tips.

 Using innate skills in effort to understand and meet clients where they are.
 Translating what a person wants into a final product requires context.
 Learn how to understand what a client is asking for by giving them the freedom to show you.

 Help for the helper

 Let’s talk about compassion fatigue.
-If you’re present and discussing trauma, it’s important to understand how therapists and medical professionals handle the weight without burn out.
+If you are emotionally present and discussing trauma, it’s important to understand how therapists and medical professionals handle the weight without burn out.

 Tattooing with a liner